yuzu-project/api-holiday/README.md

 ```
 $ sudo apt install docker.io cppchecker clang-format npm
 ```
+**Note:** Python 2.7 is already shipped with most recent Linux distributions.
+If it is not present, please get Google's help for directions on how to install it.

 2. Check that the above requirements was installed successfully by checking their versions.
 You'll get an output similar to: